-17 The Legal Entity Identifier was developed by the Group of Twenty to identify business entities uniquely so that their financial transactions in different national jurisdictions could be fully tracked.
+17 The Legal Entity Identifier was developed by G20 to identify business entities uniquely so that their financial transactions in different national jurisdictions could be fully tracked.
 It is non-proprietary data that is freely accessible to all.
 Over 435,000 legal entities from more than 195 countries have now been issued with Legal Entity Identifier.

-(v) Intermediaries and Secondary Markets (including Repo Markets)
+IV.5.
+Intermediaries and Secondary Markets (including Repo Markets)